FranklinBrad/Social-Media-DB/README.md

   ## walkthrought video

-  *how to start the
+  *how to start the server

 https://github.com/FranklinBrad/hw-18-noSQL/assets/144159410/6880af91-ee9d-4068-9742-d3e230e01299

-server

   *how to use the routes

+  ## sources

+  I used some boilerplate code given to my class from my teacher.
+I also used some code snipets from past classwork.

   ## Questions